percona/xtradb-cluster-tutorial/instructions/Migrate Master Slave to Cluster.rst

 	Also note that we set this to 'gcomm://' on node3 when we first started the cluster.
 This option tells a node it is ok for it to form a new cluster by itself.
 If this is not present, then any node trying to restart without finding another already running cluster node will fail.
 This process is called *bootstrapping* the cluster.

+wsrep_sst_auth
+	Note we are setting this to use a specific SST user.
+If this is not set it defaults to the root user with no password.

 **Do NOT restart mysql on node3 yet**